-Endpoints · Cloudflare Firewall Rules docs
+Endpoints

 https://api.cloudflare.com/client/v4/

-For authentication instructions, see Getting Started: Requests in the Cloudflare API documentation.
+For authentication instructions, refer to Getting Started: Requests in the Cloudflare API documentation.

-For help with endpoints and pagination, see Getting Started: Endpoints.
+For help with endpoints and pagination, refer to Getting Started: Endpoints.

 The Cloudflare Filters API supports the operations outlined below.
-Visit the associated links for examples.
+Visit the pages in this section for examples.

 |Operation